 The Canadian Standards & Guidelines for Career Development Practitioners were rolled out across Canada in 2002.
 They were designed to ensure core competencies and specializations could be measured by practitioners, the public and by employers across the country.
 The process to provide certification of career development practitioners, based on the Canadian Standards and Guidelines, has been established in BC, Alberta, New Brunswick and Nova Scotia.
 In June 2011 representatives from a cross section of Career Development Practitioners in Ontario met to propel the movement for Certification in Ontario.
 From this meeting, a stewardship group was elected to guide this process.

-The Stewardship Group has been working since the fall of 2011 to develop a certification model for practitioners in Ontario.
+The Stewardship Group began to develop a certification model for practitioners in Ontario.
 This committee developed the certification model based on extensive research into other models and consultations with Ontario career development practitioners and other interested stakeholders throughout the process.
 The final work stage of the Stewardship Group was to identify an organization to handle the administrative processes, be responsible for receiving and reviewing certification applications and issue the certification credential.

 The Stewardship Group asked organizations in the field to submit an Expression of Interest.
 A subcommittee of Stewardship Group members came together to review expression of interest documents and identify the organization to oversee and administer credentialing in Ontario.
 The CDPCBO won the bid for this in March 2014.

 To raise the profile and the standards of the career development profession in Ontario for our practitioners and our consumers.